TIY-Rails-1507/Rails/authentication/30_passwords.md

 These validations can be configured, see the documentation referenced below.

-When we include `password_confitmation` then Rails will generate methods which provide the following functionality:
+When we include `password_confitmation` then Rails will generate a method called `authenticate` which can verify that the correct password was supplied for a given user.
-* encrypt a password
-* authenticate a user

 We need to make a few more changes before all of this is available. `has_secure_password` requires the model to have a field in the database table called `password_digest`.
 This will store the hashed version of the password.